 Scope of Study

-Subject Terms: attitudes, economic integration, employment, European unification, European Union, life satisfaction, personal finances, political influence, poverty, public opinion, quality of life, social activism, social change, social isolation, social justice, social support, sources of information, standard of living, volunteers
+Subject Terms: attitudes, economic integration, employment, European unification, European Union, information sources, life satisfaction, personal finances, political influence, poverty, public opinion, quality of life, social activism, social change, social isolation, social justice, social support, standard of living, volunteers

 Date of Collection: